mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 Joins are stateful operation, which means they require a state store to execute.

 The easiest kind of join is between a `KStream` and a `KTable`.
-The join operation is on the keys of the messages.
+The join operation is on the keys of the messages, because the broker has to ensure that the data is co-partitioned.
+To go deeper into co-partitioning, please refer to [Joining](https://docs.confluent.io/platform/current/streams/developer-guide/dsl-api.html#joining).
+Summarizing, if data of two topics are co-partitioned, than the Kafka broker can ensure the joining message resides on the same node of the broker.

 Returning to our main example, imagine we want to join the orders stream, which is indexed by `UserId`, with the table containing the discount profile of each user:

 ```scala
 val ordersWithUserProfileStream: KStream[UserId, (Order, Profile)] =